Finding Missing People, Kids and Pets from the Air

 The value of the drones for search and rescue teams really shows in three main areas: responding quickly at a low cost, allowing the use of sensors such as thermal imaging and zoom cameras, and providing automated search coverage of a precise grid.

 Local police and volunteer SAR teams have long relied on helicopters and airplanes to aid in locating missing persons, but these options are both expensive and slow.
-In contrast, drones like the Inspire 1 with a FLIR XT thermal camera are ready to fly in minutes, at a fraction of the cost of manned aircraft.
-The XT2 version supports thermal and visual in a single, small camera!
+In contrast, drones like the Autel Robotics EVO 2 Dual are ready to fly in minutes, at a fraction of the cost of manned aircraft.
+These small and compact drones are easier to fly and allow you to have both high resolution thermal and high resolution RGB imagery.

-Some drones, like the Matrice M210, can carry both thermal and visual sensors, meaning that you can locate people under almost any conditions.
+Some larger drones, like the DJI Matrice 300 and DJI Matrice 30, can carry both thermal and visual sensors, meaning that you can locate people under almost any conditions.
 Flying with two distinct sensors together allows viewing both heat signatures and visible information, like body heat in a forest or a hunter’s orange cap on a snowy mountain.
+Both series drones have 200x digital zoom and 16x thermal zoom.

 When you need an exhaustive search pattern to guide your team’s ground crews, even lost-cost drones such as the Phantom 4 series can automatically fly a precise grid over several square miles while capturing still or video images.
 You can then view the footage live or downloaded and be assured that you’re searching in a systematic, logical way.
 This is just one of the many options for a low-cost search and rescue drone, so contact us today to learn more.